Glucosamine and Chondroitin Print Page

 What are glucosamine and chondroitin?

 - Glucosamine is a naturally occurring amino sugar that is produced in humans.
 It is also found in seashells or could be made in the laboratory.
-Glucosamine supplements are commonly sold as glucosamine sulfate or glucosamine hydrochloride.
+Glucosamine supplements are commonly sold as glucosamine sulfate, glucosamine hydrochloride, or N-acetyl glucosamine.

 - Chondroitin is a substance that occurs naturally in the body.
 It is an important component of the cartilage around joints.